Meet The Board

 Hello!
 My Name is Jacob Rivera.
 I currently reside in Mayfield, Ky with my Daughter Ariana who is 8yrs old and was diagnosed with ASD when she was 2 years old.
 I have always had a passion for working with children and children with special needs, but this gave me a drive to help those who don't have a voice of their own in any way I can.
 When I was working at a local Dr's office and was told about FOTS I joined immediately as this was a safe space to talk and offer my guidance and my experiences with ASD that I have gone through with Ariana.
 I am glad to have this opportunity to serve on the board with so many amazing people and for something that I have always been passionate about personally and professionally!

-My niece Melissa has a daughter, Zoey who has autism.
+My niece Melissa has a daughter, Zoey who has Autism.
 Zoey is the light and love of my life!
-When my husband and I lived in Florida, I spoke with Melissa daily.
-I hated that we were so far away; especially when she was having a rough day and just needed a break.
-I thought, if we were closer, I could help her!
 When my husband and I decided to leave Florida for a new adventure; Melissa suggested we come to Paducah.
-Neither my husband nor I had ever been to Kentucky; but it seemed like a good idea.
-So, on February 1, 2018 we arrived at Melissa’s house.
-We hadn’t seen her or the kids in a year.
-I was nervous Zoey wouldn’t remember me.
-When we came in, Zoey smiled and came right over to me.
-My heart melted.
-We now live about half a mile away and I get to see the kids often.
+We hadn’t seen them in a year and I was nervous Zoey wouldn’t remember me.
+When we came in she smiled and came right over, my heart melted.
+We now live close and I get to see the kids often.

 When Melissa told me about FOTS, I was excited that she found a group of supportive families who understood the daily struggles and who without judgement offer a place to talk, to exchange ideas and to help each other through the challenges that come from caring for someone with autism.